clownba0t/rails_dynamic_errors/README.md

 ## Configuration

 #### HTTP Error Codes to Handle

-Out of the box, rails_dynamic_errors doesn't actually handle any errors from your application.
-To enable its generation of dynamic error pages, you must first configure it with a list of HTTP status codes that should be handled.
-This should be done within your application configuration in config/application.rb.
+Out of the box, no dynamic error pages will be generated.
+The list of HTTP error status codes to generate dynamic error pages for must be configured within the aplpication's configuration in config/application.rb.

-The install generator adds a section for configuration of rails_dynamic_errors with examples of the major options, all disabled.
+The install generator adds a namespaced section for configuration of rails_dynamic_errors with examples of the major options, all disabled.
 If you'd like to use the default (recommended) setup, simply uncomment the following line:

     # config.rails_dynamic_errors.http_error_codes_to_handle = [404, 422]